The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 What’s the expiration date?

-If that’s normal, when the oil freezes.
-When the temperature gets high again, the oil returns to its normal state.
+When olive oil take low temperatures, it freezes and it is normal.
+When the temperature gets normal again, the oil returns to its normal state.

 -